 Administration: Gonzague Bochud

-La Ribot - Genève is supported by the Ville de Genève, République et Canton de Genève, Pro Helvetia Fondation Suisse for Culture.
-La Ribot is an associated artist at CN D, Centre national de la Danse, Paris
+La Ribot - Genève is subventioned by the Ville de Genève, République et Canton de Genève and Pro Helvetia Fondation Suisse for Culture.

 ©Cie.
 La Ribot ©Dançando com a Diferença